robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/wip-data-structures.md

 This creates unique identifier numbers, but they are so large they will quickly exceed the number of desired slots in our hash table (denoted by $m$).
 We must reduce this number to an integer between $0$ and $m-1$, by taking the remainder $H^{\prime}(S)=H(S) \bmod m$.
 This works on the same principle as a roulette wheel.
 The ball travels a long distance, around the circumference-$m$ wheel $\lfloor H(S) / m\rfloor$ times before settlign down to a random bin.

+## Real World Problems to Which Hashing Is an Elegant Solution
+* Is a given document unique within a large corpus? - We can hash the document $D$ to an integer, and compare $H(D)$ to the hash codes of the rest of the corpus.
+Only if there is a collision might $D$ be a possible duplicate.
+* Is part of this document plagiarized? - (how?
+TODO: look into this one more)
+* Convince someone a file isn't changed -  (how?
+TODO: look into this one more)... this one makes use of cryptographic hashing.
 ## Collision Resolution
 Two distinct keys will at least occasionally hash to the same value.
 There are two different approaches for maintaining a hash table: